 All appointments, Order in Council and Ministerial Letter, are made following a recruitment and review process supported by the Public Appointments Secretariat.

-Rates of remuneration are provided for appointees to provincial agencies and other entities on this site.
-The remuneration is shown by a per diem rate for part-time appointees, a per annum range for full-time appointees, or as expenses only.
+Where appointees are remunerated the rates of remuneration for appointees to provincial agencies and other entities are posted on this site.
+Appointee remuneration may be shown as a per diem rate for part-time appointees, a per annum range for full-time appointees, or as expenses only.
 In some cases there is no compensation at all.

 Appointees are paid according to levels set out in Management Board of Cabinet directives on government appointees or as specifically approved by Management Board of Cabinet.

 An element of public service is expected in all appointments to provincial agencies and other entities.
-Consequently, rates of remuneration are not competitive with the marketplace.
+Consequently, rates of remuneration may not be competitive with the marketplace.

 The mission of the Public Appointments Secretariat is to ensure that the most qualified men and women having the highest personal and professional integrity serve the public on the Province's provincial agencies and other entities.
 Persons selected to serve must reflect the true face of Ontario in terms of diversity and regional representation.